-Instant Pot Wild Rice is a quick and tasty side dish!
+Fine your next easy side dish with this wild rice in Instant Pot recipe.
 Find out our secret step that assures perfectly fluffy rice without the dreaded burn notice.
 Once you’ve made this in your pressure cooker, stove top cooking it will be a thing of the past!

-This wild grain recipe is easy to follow and only takes a few minutes in the pressure cooker.
+Wild rice Instant Pot is a delicious and nutritious and healthy side dish, but it can be tricky and time-consuming to cook on a stovetop – so say hello to Instant Pot cooking!
+This wild rice in Instant Pot recipe is easy to follow and only takes a few minutes in the pressure cooker.
 You’ll love the flavor of this hearty side dish!

 Content Covered Here